 Scholarly Commons Citation

 Shulman, Jeffrey, "Making Sense of the Establishment Clause" (2009).
 Georgetown Law Faculty Publications and Other Works.
-Paper 387.
+387.